kvankova/code-embedder/README.md

 print("Embedding successful")
 ```
 ````
-Once the content of the script located at `main.py` changes, the code block section will be updated in the readme file with the next workflow run.
+Once the content of the script located at `main.py` changes, the code block section will be updated in the `README` file with the next workflow run.

 ## 🔧 Setup
 To use this action, you need to configure a yaml workflow file in `.github/workflows` folder (e.g. `.github/workflows/code-embedder.yaml`) with the following content: